 The open access fibre network provider (FNO), Evotel, has recently donned a new jacket to celebrate the growth it has achieved over the past six years, while reconfirming its mission – bringing fibre into every home in South Africa.

-The company has become synonymous with its “Fibre For Everyone” slogan and endeavours to deliver uncompromised services to all its customers countrywide, providing fast fibre for everyone’s benefit.
+The company has become synonymous with its “Fibre For Everyone” slogan and endeavors to deliver uncompromised services to all its customers countrywide, providing fast fibre for everyone’s benefit.

 “We want people to know that we mean business and we’re ready to make an even bigger impact,” says Bradley Bekker, Head of Business Development at Evotel.